 Sampling error is reduced as the size of the sample interviewed is increased.
 By employing random sampling techniques with quota sampling, sampling error is also reduced.
-In the case of this survey, the sample size (770 respondents) was chosen, to ensure an accuracy of 3% at the 90% confidence level.
+In the case of this survey, the sample size (770 respondents) was chosen, to ensure an accuracy of $\pm 3\%$ at the 90% confidence level.
 In addition, the sample was selected from randomised telephone listings provided by Telecom New Zealand, according to a quota, to ensure the sample was free of bias in terms of age, gender and geographic location.

 Aside from sampling error associated with selecting a sample, a variety of non sampling errors can occur in surveys.
-Non sampling errors arise during the course of undertaking survey activities, and include factors such as poor questionnaire design, poor interviewing techniques, errors in data collection, errors in data processing and data analysis.
+Non sampling errors arise during the course of undertaking survey activities, and include factors such as poor questionnaire design, poor interviewing techniques as well as consistency in the team completing the interviews, errors in data collection, errors in data processing and data analysis.